 Rest Areas and Travel Centers

-Street parking in areas zoned as “industrial” are ideal.
+Areas of a city that are zoned as “industrial” are ideal for parking.
 This is because industrial parks rely on a steady stream of trucks to deliver materials and carry out finished products.
 It’s common to find trucks parked overnight along these streets, and parking enforcement typically don’t patrol these areas.
 Cul de sacs in industrial parks are best because there is less traffic.

 Read more, “Can I Park on the Street Overnight?”